loganmeetsworld/shipping-service/README.md

 - Respond with JSON and proper HTTP response codes
 - Allow Users to get shipping cost quotes for different delivery types (standard, express, overnight, etc.)
 - Allow Users to get a cost comparison of two or more carriers
-- Log all requests and their associated responses such that an audit could be conducted
 - Have appropriate error handling:
   - When a User's request is incomplete, return an appropriate error
   - When a User's request does not process in a timely manner, return an appropriate error